vsheahan/System-Collapse-Rise-Of-The-Invaders/README.md

    - Now at 62.79% recall (Ensemble on SEP)
    - **33x improvement**, even if it's not perfect

-4. **Red Teaming Reveals Blind Spots**: Even with limited coverage, this found:
+4. **Red Teaming Reveals Patterns**: Even with limited coverage, this found:
-   - Complete blindness to data exfiltration (0% recall)
    - Massive stealth advantage (85% detection reduction)
    - Multi-turn context building (77.8% success rate)
+   - Novel attack techniques not well-represented in training data

 ### The Honest Truth